 "Restoring resources is an important element of my lifestyle and it often provides me with creative challenges."

-Copyright © 1986 - 2019 Brad Greenwood Hand-Created Furniture, Greenwood Designs - All Rights Reserved.
+Copyright © 1986 - 2020 J Bradley Greenwood Hand-Created Furniture, Greenwood Designs - All Rights Reserved.
 Furniture and carving designs may not be reproduced or copied in whole or in part without explicit written consent by Brad Greenwood.